Londinium: London Wall

 Some time between 190 and 225, the Romans built the London Wall, a defensive ragstone wall around the landward side of the city.
 Along with Hadrian's Wall and the road network, the London Wall was one of the largest construction projects carried out in Roman Britain.
 The wall was originally about 5 km long, 6 m high, and 2.5 m thick.
 Its dry moat (fossa) was about 2 m deep and 3–5 m wide.
 In the 19th century, Charles Roach Smith estimated its length from the Tower west to Ludgate at about one mile (1 mi) and its breadth from the northern wall to the bank of the Thames at around half that.

 In addition to small pedestrian postern gates like the one by Tower Hill, it had four main gates: Bishopsgate and Aldgate in the northeast at the roads to Eboracum (York) and to Camulodunum (Colchester) and Newgate and Ludgate in the west along at the road that divided for travel to Viroconium (Wroxeter) and to Calleva (Silchester) and at another road that ran along the Thames to the city's main cemetery and the old ford at Westminster.
 The wall partially utilised the army's existing fort, strengthening its outer wall with a second course of stone to match the rest of the course.
 The fort had two gates of its own – Cripplegate to the north and another to the west – but these were not along major roads.
 Aldersgate was eventually added, perhaps to replace the west gate of the fort.
 (The names of all these gates are medieval, as they continued to be occasionally refurbished and replaced until their demolition in the 17th and 18th centuries to permit widening the roads.)
 The wall initially left the riverbank undefended: this was corrected in the 3rd century.

 Although the reason for the wall's construction is unknown, some historians have connected it with the Pictish invasion of the 180s.
 Others link it with Clodius Albinus, the British governor who attempted to usurp Septimius Severus in the 190s.
 The wall survived another 1,600 years and still roughly defines the City of London's perimeter.

+In 2023 a section of the wall at the City Wall at Vine Street Museum opened to the public.